You don’t need to hire a professional to paint your kitchen cabinets! With the right tools, anyone can accomplish this task with ease.

-Follow our complete how to paint kitchen cabinets guide for all the tips and tricks you need to be successful.
+Follow our complete how to start painting your kitchen cabinets guide for all the tips and tricks you need to be successful.

-When you want to save time, it is wise to consider spray painting the kitchen cabinets.
+When you want to save time, it is wise to consider spray painting cabinets.

-Instead of rolling or brushing the paint, a high-quality paint sprayer can have the job done in a fraction of the time.
+Instead of rolling or brushing the oil based paints, a high quality paint sprayer can have the job done in a fraction of the time.

-It is imperative that you clean the cabinets thoroughly to remove the years of dirt and grime before painting.
-If you don’t take this step the primer and paint will not be able to adhere properly.
+It is imperative that you clean cabinet doors and cabinets thoroughly to remove the years of dirt and grime before painting cabinets.
+If you don’t take this step the primer and paint will not be able to paint adhesion properly.

 Then, label each cabinet properly.
-Remove any hardware and label that accordingly as well.
+Remove any cabinet hardware and label that accordingly as well.
 Now is a great time to take your cabinets to the garage or workshop.
-Then, stick tape into the hinge holes to keep unwanted paint out.
+Then, paint stick tape into the hinge holes to keep unwanted existing paint out.

-Many people want to learn how to paint cabinets without sanding.
-It is possible, with certain paints and finishes.
+Many people want to learn how to paint cabinets without sanding dust.
+It is possible, with latex paints and finishes.
 Otherwise, it is wise to scuff up the surface before priming.
-You can use this as a time to sand any damaged areas.
-Generally, a 320-grit sandpaper will work well for this.
+You can use this as a time to lightly sand cabinets and any damaged areas.
+Generally, a 320-grit sandpaper or paper towel will work well for this.

 It is also important that you prepare the materials according to the spray painter’s manufacturer directions.